What Happens After the Injury?

 In some cases, the Defendants will acknowledge you sustained a compensable injury, but they will deny that certain medical treatment is related to your injury.

-Or, the insurance company will authorize your medical treatment but argue that you are not entitled to receive disability benefits.
+Or, the insurance company will authorize your medical treatment, surgery, or MRI but argue that you are not entitled to receive disability benefits.

 The North Carolina Industrial Commission has administrative procedures for resolving some of these disputes in accepted claims.